Laura Ford, MA, LPCC

 When people learn to trust their own intuition, identify their needs and define their boundaries, they are better able to advocate for what they want in life.
 I am passionate about helping clients through depression, grief and loss, trauma, substance use, anxiety and relationship issues.
 If you are struggling with any of the difficult feelings of being human, I want to help!

 The therapeutic relationship is at the heart of counseling, and I bring warmth, authenticity, and occasionally humor to the process.
 I utilize principles of psychodynamic therapy and harm reduction in my work.
 I hold a Bachelor of Fine Arts degree from the Minneapolis College of Art and Design, and I draw upon my arts background to incorporate creative expression into the healing process when helpful.
-I am currently in training for clinical hypnosis, and hope to offer this service in the near future, as well.

 Psychotherapist